.

 bicycle frame geometry

-Long head tubes are common on touring bikes in order to prop the bars up high without the use of excessive headset spacers.
-Head tubes are often 40mm+ longer than the equivalent road or cyclocross bike
+Long head tubes are typical on touring bikes to raise the handlebars without relying on excessive headset spacers.
+In many cases, touring bike head tubes are 40 mm or more longer than those on comparable road or cyclocross bikes.

 29 comments